Guided Tours in Milan

 Discovering Milan's Masterpieces

 Discovering Milan's MasterpiecesIn spite of its bustling, modern incarnation as the fashion and business capital of Italy, Milan offers enchanting treasures from its glorious past.
 Founded by the Gauls in the 4th century BC, the ancient city of Mediolanum was named after its strategic position in the middle of a fertile plain.
 From Roman domination to recent times, wealthy clients and important artists have left countless vestiges of their power and taste.
 First stop on our itinerary is Leonardo's Last Supper, considered a highlight of Italian Renaissance painting due to its artistic, theological, and scientific implications.
-A fifteen-minute walk takes us to the Sforzesco Castle with its unforgettable skyline and beautiful courtyards.
+Please note: Last Supper ticket availability can be found here.
+If there are insufficient tickets for your party to visit it, you will visit the Cathedral's roof instead.
+Next stop on this tour is the Sforzesco Castle (exteriors only) with its beautiful courtyards.
 It was the residence of the Sforza dukes in the 15th century and now houses the Sculpture Museum.
-Here we can admire Michelangelo's final work, the touching Rondanini Pieta, on which he was working the week he died.
 Downtown, the majestic Late Gothic Duomo enchants with its marble-encrusted facade and fabulous spires.
 The huge square in front of the Cathedral is flanked on the right by the porticoes of Vittorio Emanuele II Arcade.
 The cast-iron and glass dome of the gallery shelters the luxurious cafes and shops within.
-The Arcade leads to La Scala opera house, probably the most famous theater in the world.
+The Arcade leads to La Scala opera house (exteriors only), probably the most famous theater in the world.
 Unless a rehearsal is taking place, it is possible to visit the wonderful neoclassical interior and museum, which displays unique memorabilia of the performing arts from all periods.

 L'Atelier Sangalli: High Fashion Dreams in Milan